LSchwin/GameEngine-Intro/README.md

 -----------------------
 --About--
 - This free to download game engine was made for my Intro To Game Programming Class.
+- This is a component-based engine made in C++.

 --ThirdParty--
 - The third party libraries include: